MaxDesiatov/Hleeb/README.md

 git clone https://github.com/MaxDesiatov/Hleeb.git
 ```

-3. Build with CMake and Ninja, we're using `LLVM_BIN` points to LLVM installed on M1, you may need to adjust this path
+3. Build with CMake and Ninja, we're using `LLVM_BIN` pointing to LLVM installed on M1, you may need to adjust this path
    if you're building on Intel.
 You also need to adjust `SWIFT_BIN` to the path of your freshly built Swift toolchain
    with bare metal support: